microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/appsInstallationOptionsForMac.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This is a Microsoft 365 applications installation options container object for MAC platform.
-Specify whether users can install Microsoft 365 apps on their own MAC devices.
+This is a Microsoft 365 applications installation options container object for a MAC platform.
+You can specify whether users can install Microsoft 365 apps on their own MAC devices.
 If admins choose not to allow this, they can manually deploy apps to users instead.

 ## Properties
 |Property|Type|Description|